TrueAbility/docker-chef-server/README.md

 ## Startup Wait Lock

 On startup `reconfigure` is always run, unless the container id hasn't change (determined by `/var/opt/.container_id`).
-During reconfiguration, a lock file is created at `/var/opt/opscode/.reconfigure.lock`, and removed once complete.
+During startup, a lock file is created at `/var/opt/opscode/.startup.lock`, and removed once the startup/reconfigure/etc is complete.

 For scripting, it is important to ensure that startup and reconfiguration is complete before attempting to access the server.
 This can be handled easily